Butternut Squash Casserole Recipe Vegetarian

 Autumn is in the air, and I’m craving comfort food without the heaviness.
 This butternut squash casserole recipe hits the spot this time of year!
 It’s packed with delicious veggies, wild rice, and just the right amount of cheese for a little creamy texture.

 Serve it as a side dish for Thanksgiving dinner or as a main dish for a cozy weeknight dinner.
-A warming and delicious meal, this butternut squash dish is also a great gluten-free alternative to a traditional bread-based stuffing recipe.
+This butternut squash dish is warming and delicious and also a great gluten-free alternative to a traditional bread-based stuffing recipe.

-You will also enjoy this Roasted Butternut Squash Recipe, Roasted Hasselback Sweet Potatoes, and Chicken Pot Pie Casserole!
+You will also enjoy this guide on how to cook butternut squash.
+You can also try these easy recipes: Roasted Hasselback Sweet Potatoes, Vegetable Au Gratin, Eggplant and Zucchini Casserole, Roasted Acorn Squash, and Chicken Pot Pie Casserole!

 Simple Ingredients